Sign Up for a Free Account

 Overview

-Complex regional pain syndrome (CRPS) is a consensus-defined clinical neuropathic pain syndrome with an illustrious history and fascinating ever-elucidating pathophysiology.
+Complex regional pain syndrome (CRPS) is a consensus-defined clinical neuropathic pain syndrome with an illustrious history and fascinating, ever-elucidating pathophysiology.
 CRPS incorporates two previously distinct pain conditions: causalgia (now CRPS II) and reflex sympathetic dystrophy (now CRPS I).
-CRPS presents with pain, hyperalgesia, and allodynia as well as motor, vasomotor, sudomotor, and trophic changes, most often induced by limb trauma or immobilization.
+CRPS is typified by ongoing pain out of proportion to the causative tissue injury that persists beyond the expected period for healing of the injury.
+It presents with pain, hyperalgesia, and allodynia as well as motor, vasomotor, sudomotor, and trophic changes, most often induced by limb trauma or immobilization.
 It is likely that peripheral nerve injury produces neuroinflammation peripherally and centrally in the dorsal horn, thalamus, and elsewhere in the nervous system, resulting in peripheral and central sensitization, enhancement of symptomatology, and spread to other anatomical areas.
 Multiple cortical changes have been demonstrated on fMRI when symptoms are most manifest, which seem to return to normal with clinical improvement.
 Long-term anatomical changes in the brain may also be present when studied with structural MRI.
 Treatment is based on restoration of limb function and relief of pain and other symptoms.
-However, the absence of “gold standard” testing and controversies regarding diagnostic criteria, pathophysiology, and therapy serve to highlight how much of this condition is uncertain, not validated, or simply not known.
+However, the absence of “gold standard” testing and controversies regarding diagnostic criteria, pathophysiology, and therapy highlight how much of this condition is uncertain, not validated, or simply not known.

 Key points